 2) That the swimming pool and equipment are now, and on a date 60 days following the completion date, shall be, in good working order,

 3) To pay for the cost of any repairs required, not covered by insurance in excess of $500.00 which are required to place the swimming pool in good working order.

-The Parties agree that this representation and warranty shall survive and not merge on completion of this transaction, but apply only to the state of the property existing at completion of this transaction.”
+The Parties agree that this representation and warranty shall survive and not merge on completion of this transaction,.”

 The Seller picks up the major risk.
 The Buyer pays the first $500.00.
 That gets rid of all the small issues.
 Insurance will pay for major items.
 The Seller should maintain his own homeowner’s policy to cover this.
 The Seler still maintains an insurable interest in the property until this is satisfied.
 There is a specified “end date” where the Seller is off the hook if the Buyer doesn’t do anything.